Skip to main content

 authoring_SessionExpires If this cookie is expired the Surpass Platform shows Login popup.
 60 minute timeout First Party

 dontShowAgainConfirm_{confirmation_dialog_name} This cookie allows the user to stop being informed of a new feature.
-Persistent for 100 years First Party
+100 years First Party

 dontShowAgainConfirm_{popup_name} Don’t show this popup again checkbox.
-Persistent for 100 years First Party
+100 years First Party

 dontShowRefWarning_{warning_name} Don’t show this warning again checkbox.
-Persistent for 100 years First Party
+100 years First Party

 Google Analytics